Want to look like a photographer from the 1930s? Check out this retro camera flash!

 "The light delivers dependable, repeatable output in 7 user-controlled output levels in Manual Mode.
 Auto takes the driver's seat with the flash exposure, but the photographer must set the appropriate f-stop on the camera body or lens.
 The shooter must appreciate the range of the flash according to an ISO ratio, distance, and subject matter tonal value."

-The Flashpoint / Godox Senior Retro Camera Flash is available for pre-order now, priced $119, with availability expected in September.
+The Flashpoint / Godox Senior Retro Camera Flash is available for pre-order now, priced $119 (approximately £99 / AU$174), with availability expected in September.

 Pre-order the Flashpoint Senior Retro Camera Flash from Adorama (USA)